-Dr. Proctor was a panelist for the Forum’s discussion on What Shapes Health.
+Dr. Proctor was a panelist for the Forum’s discussion on What Shapes Health and African American Discrimination in America.

 Dwayne Proctor, PhD, director and senior advisor, believes that the Robert Wood Johnson Foundation’s work presents a unique opportunity to lead the way in fostering an inclusive and equitable Culture of Health in America.
 In his roles, he provides leadership for internal teams as well as for the Foundation’s diverse grantees toward achieving specific strategic interests.